jsobeck/jsobeck.github.io/index.md

 <img src="assets/JS_Pic2.jpg"  width="40%" height="30%">

-Currently, I am the System Scientist for the
+Currently, I am the <a href="https://mse.cfht.hawaii.edu/?page_id=179">System Scientist</a> for the
 <a href="http://mse.cfht.hawaii.edu">Maunakea Spectroscopic Explorer</a>.

 My scientific research has centered on variety of topics that include: the chemical and kinematic characterization of stellar populations in the Milky Way and
 Local Volume; the study of chemical evolution and nucleosynthetic mechanisms in stellar populations; and the detailed determination of fundamental atomic and molecular inputs for stellar analysis.

-Over the course of my career, I have acquired expertise in several programming languages (Python, Fortran, IDL, R) and a wealth of experience with various software.
+Over the course of my career, I have acquired expertise in several programming languages (high proficiency: Python, Fortran, IDL; moderate proficiency: SQL, R) and a wealth of experience with various software.

 I am the primary developer of <a href="https://github.com/jsobeck/MOOG_SCAT">MOOG_SCAT</a>, a radiative transfer code that incorporates coherent, isotropic scattering.